ShadyWing/FinanceApp/README.md

 This is an app for my PBL of Android Programming Course.
 This app is based on the version of [简约记账@Gitee.com](https://gitee.com/happyanimee/simple-bookkeeping).
 I made several mini changes in the features and some changes in the UI.
-As for this is a for-homework app, I am not able to and didn't add network system, so the username and password works just offline.
+As for this is a for-homework app, I didn't learn how to add network module, so the username and password work just offline.

  ## Features